Do you like physics and neuroscience? So do we! Ask about our new PhD in Physics - Neuroscience Concentration.

 Inhibition, population coupling, behavior, and Rett syndrome

 Published in Nature Communications.
 We use 3D motion capture to measure body movement and 32 channel chronic electrode implants to record single unit activity in primary motor cortex.
 We also impose pharmacological changes to inhibition.
 We found that neurons that are strongly coupled to ongoing cortical activity are weakly coupled to body movements, and vice versa.
 This relationship may be disrupted in Rett syndrome.
-Funded by Foundational Questions Institute and Arkansas Bioscience Institute.
+Funded by National Institutes of Health, Foundational Questions Institute and Arkansas Bioscience Institute.

 Scale-change symmetry of the rules governing neural systems